 What Are Market Cycles?

 Market cycles are the periods between the highs and lows of markets.
-Traditional stock markets have cycles that typically last years.
-Crypto markets are more volatile, and cycles could be months or even weeks.
+Traditional stock markets had cycles that typically lasted years.
+Crypto markets are more volatile; cycles could be months or weeks.

 They depend on the psychology of investors and traders.
-Investors go through various phases of emotion during these cycles, and these can be analyzed to predict bullish and bearish trends of a market.
+Investors go through various phases of emotion during these cycles, which can be analysed to predict bullish and bearish trends in a market.

 There are also four main phases in traditional market cycles.
 These are the accumulation, run-up, distribution, and rundown phases.
-Each of them represents investor behavior in the market.
+Each of them represents investor behaviour in the market.

 This phase follows a downward trend in the market.
-Investors begin accumulating stock in the hope that the market will see an upturn in the near future.
+Investors begin accumulating stock hoping that the market will see an upturn soon.
 It can last anywhere from a few weeks to a few months.
 Stock prices remain below a certain threshold, and there is not much demand for more stocks from new traders.